Wei Hsueh-kang

-Wei Hsueh-kang, also known by various other names, is a Chinese-born business tycoon and drug trafficker wanted by the United States and Thailand for illegally trafficking drugs in New York and Southeast Asia's Golden Triangle.
-He is also a regional commander of the United Wa State Army, the armed forces of the de facto independent Wa State in Myanmar.
+Wei Hsueh-kang, also known by various other names, is a Chinese-born fugitive wanted by the United States and Thailand for trafficking drugs in New York and Southeast Asia's Golden Triangle.
+After eluding the Thai authorities in 1988, he started several business ventures with the wealth he had accumulated from his crimes.
+He has since become a major business tycoon in neighbouring Myanmar.
+He is also a regional commander of the United Wa State Army, the armed forces of the self-governing Wa State of Myanmar.

 Pseudonyms

 During his career as a drug trafficker, Wei adopted several pseudonyms to evade capture by authorities.
-His pseudonyms include Wu Xingwen, Prasit Cheewinnitipanya, Charnchai Cheevinnitipanya, and Suchat Phanloetkun, among others.
+His pseudonyms include U Sein Win, Prasit Cheewinnitipanya, Charnchai Cheevinnitipanya, and Suchat Phanloetkun, among others.

 Early life

 According to his Thai documents, Wei Hsueh-kang was born in 1945 in Yunnan, China.
 However, the United States Department of State gives Wei's date of birth as 29 May 1952.

 After the Communist victory in the Chinese Civil War in 1949, Wei fled from mainland China to Burma (present-day Myanmar) with his father, who was then a member of the Kuomintang supported by the CIA.
 Wei helped his father sell opium, in part to fund the Kuomintang's insurgency in mainland China, until his graduation from high school, upon which he joined a militia led by the drug lord Khun Sa.